An Emotional Aaron Rodgers Introduces Teammates to His Wife

 “She’s… updating” he whispered.

 “But she’ll be back soon.
-She always comes back.”
+She always comes back to ask how I’m doing.”
 He said smiling at the illuminated screen, as his teammates silently left the room while he was distracted.

 “She always comes back.”